97115104/blog/_posts/2025-05-13-hello-world.md

 ## Introduction To This Blog

 The name is Austin Harshberger and this is my personal blog site.
 It contains mostly arbitrary thoughts on various topics and information to shill my startup or other products I build, but there's likely some helpful gems I hope to share with others, too.
-That'll be up to you as the Reader.
+That'll be up to you as The Reader.

 ## About Me